 $250 deposit per group due at registration

-Fees include meals (Friday breakfast through Sunday breakfast), campsite (w/ ambient temperature showers, dining flies & Wi-Fi), and all program equipment.
+Fees include meals (Arrival day dinner through departure day breakfast), campsite (w/ ambient temperature showers, dining flies & Wi-Fi), and all program equipment.

 Sunday to Wednesday

 - June 26 – June 29

 - June 22 – June 25